plusworx/gmindocs/managing_users.md

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-create users command allows you to create multiple G Suite users with one command.
+The batch-create users command allows you to create multiple Google Workspace users with one command.
 It takes an input file in JSON format and outputs a message for each user that it creates.
 If an error is encountered, processing stops and an error message is displayed.

 The input file must contain valid JSON.
 Details for each user are expected on separate lines like this: